-In systems using squeezed states, the alphabet size is typically constrained by the degree of anti-squeezing, limiting the potential to maximize the key rate based on modulation depth.
-However,~\cite{Madsen2012} demonstrated that expanding the Gaussian alphabet through conventional amplitude and phase modulation at Alice's station enhances the system's resilience to excess noise, allowing for secure communications over greater distances.
-This protocol can be equivalently realized using the EB scheme, which leaves Alice with two sets of data: the homodyne measurement results, $X_{HD}$, and the Gaussian modulation values, $X_M$.
-To optimize the protocol's resilience to excess noise, these two sets of data were combined with an optimal weighting, $X_M+gX_{HD}$, where the factor $g$ depends on the strength and purity of the squeezed states.
-For large, pure squeezing, the two data sets should be equally weighted, $g=1$, whereas for lower squeezing, a greater weight should be assigned to the modulation data, with $g\rightarrow0$ as the squeezing vanishes and the protocol changes to the coherent-state one.
-Using such a weighting strategy, the squeezed state scheme outperforms the coherent state scheme for all levels of squeezing.
-In~\cite{Madsen2012}, two-mode squeezed states with 3.5~dB of noise suppression and 8.2~dB of anti-squeezing were produced, with coherent modulation levels varied from 0~dB to 15~dB.
-Specifically, with a modulation of 23.4~SNU, channel transmission of 95\%, and a channel excess noise of 0.45~SNU, a key rate of 0.004 bit per state was achieved in the asymptotic limit under collective attacks (and perfect post-processing $\beta=1$).
-Notably, neither a coherent-state protocol nor a non-modulated squeezed-state protocol could generate a key under these conditions.
-Additionally, they identified the tolerable levels of excess noise for secure key generation in a 10\% transmissive channel across various modulation strengths, and found that modulated squeezed-light realizations consistently outperformed the coherent-state protocol under all tested conditions.
-Although these experimental tests assumed ideal post-processing efficiency,~\cite{Madsen2012} also demonstrated that the squeezed-state protocol is inherently more robust than the coherent-state protocol in the presence of post-processing inefficiencies.
+In systems using squeezed states, the alphabet size is typically constrained by the degree of antisqueezing, limiting the potential to maximize the key rate based on modulation depth.
+However,~\cite{Madsen2012} demonstrated that expanding the Gaussian alphabet through conventional amplitude and phase modulation at Alice's station enhances the system's resilience to excess noise, thus allowing for secure communications over greater distances.
+This protocol can equivalently be realized using the EB scheme, which leaves Alice with two sets of data: the homodyne measurement results $X_{HD}$, and the Gaussian modulation values $X_M$.
+To optimize the protocol's resilience to excess noise, these two sets of data were combined with an optimal weighting $X_M+gX_{HD}$, where the factor $g$ depends on the strength and purity of the squeezed states.
+For large, pure squeezing, the two datasets should be equally weighted ($g=1$), whereas for lower squeezing a greater weight should be assigned to the modulation data, with $g\rightarrow0$ as the squeezing vanishes and the protocol changes to the coherent-state one.
+Using such a weighting strategy, the squeezed-state scheme outperforms the coherent-state scheme for all levels of squeezing.~\cite{Madsen2012} produced two-mode squeezed states with 3.5~dB of noise suppression and 8.2~dB of antisqueezing, with coherent modulation levels varying from 0 to 15~dB.
+Specifically, with a modulation of 23.4~SNUs, channel transmission of 95\%, and a channel excess noise of 0.45~SNU, a key rate of 0.004 bit per state was achieved in the asymptotic limit under collective attacks (and perfect postprocessing $\beta=1$).
+Notably, neither a coherent-state protocol nor a nonmodulated squeezed-state protocol could generate a key under these conditions.
+In addition, they identified the tolerable levels of excess noise for secure key generation in a 10\% transmissive channel across various modulation strengths, and found that modulated squeezed-light realizations consistently outperformed the coherent-state protocol under all tested conditions.
+Although these experimental tests assumed ideal postprocessing efficiency,~\cite{Madsen2012} also demonstrated that the squeezed-state protocol is inherently more robust than the coherent-state protocol in the presence of postprocessing inefficiencies.